Featured County

 Sumner County is home to an estimated 215,071 residents as of 2025 — the 8th most populous county in Tennessee — growing at +1.6% annually and up more than 35% since the 2010 census.
 Anchored by Old Hickory Lake and positioned northeast of Nashville along I-65 and SR-109, the county has become one of the region's most active residential development markets.

 Sumner County's development fee picture is rapidly evolving.
 The county's Adequate Facilities Tax (AFT) of $0.70 per square foot — established by Private Act in 1999 and earmarked exclusively for school construction — is currently the only county-level fee on new residential construction.
-However, the City of Hendersonville is actively moving toward adopting a flat city impact fee (estimated around $5,000 per unit), and Gallatin's own bid for impact fee authority was defeated in the 2025 legislative session.
-Developers should monitor both municipalities closely.
+The City of Hendersonville became the first municipality in Sumner County to adopt a standalone city impact fee, approving a $6,000 flat fee on new single-family residential construction in February 2026 — split between $4,000 for roads and $2,000 for parks — effective April 1, 2026.
+Meanwhile, Gallatin's own bid for impact fee authority was defeated in the 2025 legislative session.
+Developers active in Sumner County should account for Hendersonville's new fee and continue monitoring Gallatin closely.

 Latest News & Legislation